The Ultimate Guide to JavaScript Programming (From Beginner to Pro)

 let access = age >= 18 ?
 "Allowed" : "Denied";

-Avoid complex ternaries with multiple layers โ they hurt readability.
+Avoid complex ternaries with multiple layers — they hurt readability.

-โ Quick Recap
+✅ Quick Recap

 - Use

-for branching logic - Use
+if/else if/elsefor branching logic - Use

-when comparing one value against many options - Conditions evaluate truthy/falsy, not just strict
+switchwhen comparing one value against many options - Conditions evaluate truthy/falsy, not just strict

-true
+true - Use

-to combine conditions logically
+&&and||to combine conditions logically

 5. Loops and Iteration in JavaScript

-Loops let your program repeat actions โ whether it’s printing numbers, processing items in an array, or running a block of code until a condition is met.
+Loops let your program repeat actions — whether it’s printing numbers, processing items in an array, or running a block of code until a condition is met.

-Loop
+🔁 for Loop

-The classic loop โ good when you know exactly how many times to repeat:
+The classic loop — good when you know exactly how many times to repeat:

 for (let i = 0; i < 5; i++) {